Triangular Australian Opal Cabochon No. 16 media thumbnails

 Jewelry Applications

-The triangular shape (18.9 × 11 mm) and the visual impact of the play of color make this piece ideal for designer jewelry projects in 925 silver:
+The triangular shape (18.9 × 11 mm) and the visual impact of the play of color make this piece the center of designer jewelry projects in 925 silver:

-• Bezel setting in 925 silver (recommended): the bezel surrounds the three vertices of the triangle, distributing setting pressure evenly.
-The organic irregularity of the boulder's outline requires manual adjustment of the bezel to the piece's actual contour.
+• Closed bezel setting in 925 silver (recommended): the bezel surrounds the three vertices of the triangle, distributing the setting pressure evenly.
+The organic irregularity of the boulder contour requires manual adjustment of the bezel to the actual contour of the piece.

 • Statement pendant: the dimensions and triangular geometry create a central pendant with great visual impact on a 45–60 cm silver chain.

-• Artistic occasional-wear ring: with a robust 925 silver mounting that protects the three vertices.
+• Artistic occasional ring: with a robust 925 silver mounting to protect the three vertices.
 The 7.25 mm thickness requires a medium-high profile mounting.

-• Wire wrapping in 925 silver: feasible with weaves that do not exert punctual pressure on the vertices.
-Triangular compositions in wire wrap are visually very effective.
+• Wire wrapping in 925 silver: feasible with frameworks that do not exert point pressure on the vertices.
+Triangular wire wrap compositions are visually very effective.

 History and Origin of Australian Boulder Opal